roberlamerma/iterated_prisioners_dilemma/README.md

 Defect
 ```

-### Others
+### Misc
 - Check the `--help` for all the possibilities.)
 - Simulation results, including scores and move histories can be saved to a CSV file:
-`./target/debug/ipd-simulator --verbose --iterations 100 --strategy1 Random --strategy2 TitForTat --raw-scores-folder <SOME_FOLDER>`
+`./ipd-simulator --verbose --iterations 100 --strategy1 Random --strategy2 TitForTat --raw-scores-folder <SOME_FOLDER>`

 ## Roadmap

 -   [x] Implement initial version that can perform the simulation with 2 given strategies.
 This version includes a minimal set of strategies.
 -   [x] Save simulation results as CSV files.
--   [ ] Add pre-built executables to this README, in order to avoid building the project.
+-   [ ] Add pre-built executables to this README (and spare some users from having to build the project).
 -   [ ] Make a better/smarter registration of the strategies.
--   [ ] List all strategies, and provide a description
+-   [ ] List all strategies with a command line option (and also provide a description for each strategy)
 -   [ ] Implement all remaining known strategies (e.g., Pavlov, Grim Trigger variants, etc.).
 -   [ ] Implement an "all against all" tournament option.
 -   [ ] Run the "all against all" simulations concurrently (multi-threaded).

 ## Acknowledgments

-*   **AI Assistants:**
-    *   Google AI Studio
-    *   ChatGPT
-    *   DeepSeek
-    *   GitHub Copilot
+*   **AI Assistants** (Google AI Studio, ChatGPT, DeepSeek, GitHub Copilot)
 *   **Inspiration:**
-    *   This fascinating Veritasium video sparked further interest: [What Game Theory Reveals About Life, The Universe, and Everything](https://www.youtube.com/watch?v=mScpHTIi-kM)
+    *   This fascinating Veritasium video re-sparked my interest in a somehow dormant topic (Game Theory): [What Game Theory Reveals About Life, The Universe, and Everything](https://www.youtube.com/watch?v=mScpHTIi-kM)